sleepingkingstudios/rspec-sleeping_king_studios/README.md

 #### Handle Missing Failure Message With

 This option is used with the RSpec matcher examples (see Examples, below), and determines the behavior when a matcher is expected to fail, but the corresponding failure message is not defined (via `let(:failure_message)` or `let(:failure_message_when_negated)`).
 The default option is `:pending`, which marks the generated example as skipped (and will show up as pending in the formatter).
-Other options include `:skip`, which marks the generated example as passing, and `:exception`, which marks the generated example as failing.
+Other options include `:ignore`, which marks the generated example as passing, and `:exception`, which marks the generated example as failing.

 ## Concerns